 - You—and your heirs—can take tax-free withdrawals from your Roth.

 Estate planning is a critical function of financial planning for individuals.
-While most people do not like to think about the end of their life, proper estate planning early in the financial planning process can ensure that your heirs are properly taken care of.
+While most people don’t like to think about the end of their life, proper estate planning early in the financial planning process can ensure that your heirs are properly taken care of.

-You Can Inherit A Roth IRA
+You Can Inherit a Roth IRA

-Your heirs have the option to either rolling it into their own Roth IRA or cashing out the account without penalty regardless of their age.
+Your beneficiaries can either roll the inherited Roth into their own Roth IRA or cash out the account without penalty, regardless of their age.
 Typically, Roth IRAs that are inherited and not rolled into an account in the beneficiary’s name must be distributed within five years of the date of death or paid as an annuity over the beneficiary’s life.

-Roth IRA Helps You Avoid Probate
+Roth IRAs Help You Avoid Probate

 Roth IRA Proceeds Are Not Taxed